Xon/XenForo2-UserMentionsImprovements/README.md

  - configurable default for users on account creation.
  - permission to receive tagged emails.
 - Editor integration.
 Copying & pasting a user group tag link is transformed into @usergroup
- - Redactor support
- - TinyMCE Quattro and its wysiwyg bbcodes support.
 - user mentions can be disabled per forum per user group